PrimeSolar/docs/CONTRIBUTING.md

 ## Found a bug?

 If you found a bug in the source code, you can help me by [submitting an issue](https://github.com/FirstSolar/docs/issues/new?assignees=&labels=type%3A%20bug&template=bug_report.md&title=) to my GitHub Repository.
 Even better, you can submit a Pull Request with a fix.

+## Missing a feature?

+You can request a new feature by [submitting an issue](https://github.com/FirstSolar/docs/issues/new?assignees=&labels=type%3A%20feature%20request&template=feature_request.md&title=) to my GitHub Repository.

+If you'd like to implement a new feature, it's always good to be in touch with me before you invest time and effort.

+* For a Major Feature, first open an issue and outline your proposal.
+This will let me coordinate efforts, prevent duplication of work, and help you craft the change so that it's successfully integrated into the project.
+* Small Features can be crafted and directly submitted as a Pull Request.